Software tool-set for automated quantum system identification and device bring up: Model Learning

-For the purpose of learning, we choose a subset of the entire data since simulating the whole dataset would be a significant computational challenge.
-We then define a few variables necessary to parameterize the learning process, as shown in the code snippet with accompanying explanatory comments.
+For the purpose of learning, we choose a subset of the entire data since simulating the whole dataset would be a significant computational challenge, as shown in the code snippet with accompanying explanatory comments.

 To start the Model Learning process, an object of the relevant class is instantiated with the parameters defined in the previous code snippet, followed by invoking the canonical \texttt{run()} function on this object.